about

 Photo credit: Dahlia Carmín

 camilla was selected for the Live Works Fellowship at Centrale Fies in 2022 and received the ATLAS Scholarship at Impulstanz in 2023.
-For their current research, A Blurry Thing, camilla receives funding from the Flemish Arts Council (Research Grant 2025) and is supported by workspacebrussels (BE) and DansIT (NO) 2026/27.
+For their current research, A Blurry Thing, camilla receives funding from the Flemish Arts Council (Research Grant 2025) and Kulturdirektoratet Norway (Pre-Project Funding 2025) and is supported by workspacebrussels (BE) and DansIT (NO) 2026/27.

-camilla’s choreographic practice is rooted in collaboration, amongst others with Parvin Saljoughi, juan felipe amaya gonzalez, Sophie Guisset, and Alice Giuliani.
+camilla's choreographic practice is rooted in collaboration, among others with Parvin Saljoughi, juan felipe amaya gonzález, Sophie Guisset, and Alice Giuliani.